Jean Giraud: L'Écho des savanes (1974)

-In 1974 he truly revived the Mœbius pseudonym for comics, and the very first, 12-page, story he created as such - while on one of his stopovers from America when the Dune production was in a lull - was "Cauchemar Blanc" ("White Nightmare"), published in the magazine L'Écho des savanes, issue 8, 1974.
+In 1974 he truly revived the Mœbius pseudonym for comics, and the very first, 12-page, story he created as such was "Cauchemar Blanc" ("White Nightmare"), published in the magazine L'Écho des savanes, issue 8, 1974.
 The black & white story dealt with the racist murder of an immigrant of North-African descent, and stands out as one of the very few emphatic socially engaged works of Giraud.
 Bearing in mind Giraud's fascination with the Western genre in general and the cultural aspects of Native Americans in particular - and whose plight Giraud had always been sympathetic to (Note: While the Blueberry authors have always treated Native-Americans with sympathy in their series, it was in the last series outing of 2007, "Apaches", that Giraud took his most outspoken stance in regard to the plight of Native-Americans.
 In the album - composed from Blueberry's Geronimo recollection segments as featured in the five-volume OK Corral story-arc - Geronimo's son Dust is captive of the whites and imprisoned in a Native-American boarding school, headed by a misguided and puritanical parson, who ruthlessly tries to "civilize" his wards.
 Blueberry manages to free Dust and return him to his father, whereas the parson's sympathetic daughter is killed in the process, presented as a thinly veiled moral punishment for her father's wrongdoings.
 Though an anachronism in the comic, the boarding school is clearly patterned after the historical Carlisle Indian Industrial School, where cultural assimilation of Native Americans into white society was attempted, also referred to by outspoken activists as "cultural genocide", and the story stands out as Giraud's most outspoken condemnation in his main body of work of the white American's attempts to snuff out Native-American culture.) - it is hardly a surprise that two later examples of such rare works were Native-American themed.
 (Note: On the inspiration for "The Word of Chief Seattle" Giraud has stated in 1989, "Through a book from a young woman, Jeanine Fontaine, who had lived with Pilipino warriors.
 She cited the speech, as she was very touched by it.
 When I read it, it awoke an ancient anger within me, [the same anger as "Cauchemar Blanc" twenty years earlier], absolutely the same anger, the same outrage.
 And this is the extent of my political engagement.
 I take an emotional stance, when I'm deeply moved.
 Then I am unable to suppress the impulse to create a pamphlet!")
 These concerned the 2-page short story "Wounded Knee", inspired by the eponymous 1973 incident staged by Oglala Lakota, and the 3-page short story "Discours du Chef Seattle", first published in the artbook "Made in L.A." ("The Words of Chief Seattle", in Epic's "Ballad for a Coffin").
 Giraud suddenly bursting out onto the comic scene as "Mœbius", caught European readership by surprise, and it took many of them, especially outside France, a couple of years before the realization had sunk in that "Jean Gir[raud]" and "Mœbius" were, physically at least, one and the same artist.